martynbutty/mydevnotebook.com/docs/Artificial Intelligence/ai.md

 ### Language
 Human language processing and comprehension.
-This is the area of AI that includes things like being able to talk to devices and they (attempt) to understand you (speach recognition).
+This is the area of AI that includes things like being able to talk to devices and they (attempt) to understand you (speech recognition).
 It also involves things like natural language processing (NLP), summarisation, information extraction, language identification, machine translation, text classification and more.